qynvi/CRReurocall/README.md

 When the model is run under test vector with K=0, we expect output ~S(0).
 The CRR model converges to Black Scholes dependent on n.
-For example, with n=5000 outputs converge to the Black Scholes Formula up to 6 sigfigs.
+For example, with n=5000 outputs converge to Black Scholes up to 6 sigfigs.

-Iterates for the price of a European call option by using the Cox, Ross, and Rubinstein model based on the following inputs:

-r - annual interest rate

-sigma - sigma

-K - K price

-S(0) - current T=0 price of the S

-T - time to maturity in years

-n - number of iterations